vgaldi/fw-lab/content/post/2025-01-28_JPD-published/index.md

 +++
-title = "Our paper on Mie resonances in dielectric spheres published in JPD" date = 2025-01-28 draft = false
+title = "Paper on Mie resonances in dielectric spheres published in JPD" date = 2025-01-28 draft = false